keatonm-20/setting-up-shared-folder-in-server/README.md

 ---
 ---

-**I went back to change the permissions a little and full control to certain users and less control to others**
+**I went back to change the permissions a little and full control to certain users and less control to others**<br>
 ![Dashboard Screenshot](images/img14.png)
 ![Dashboard Screenshot](images/img15.png)